StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ALTER.md

 Shows the execution of the following ongoing ALTER TABLE tasks:

-- Modify columns
+- Modify columns.
-- Optimize table structure (since v3.2), including modifying bucketing method and the number of buckets.
+- Optimize table structure (from v3.2), including modifying bucketing method and the number of buckets.
-- Create and delete ROLLUP indexes
+- Create and delete ROLLUP indexes.

 ## Syntax